product-noob/product-noob.github.io/_posts/2022-01-12-India Health Stack.md

 ---
 layout: post
 title:  "Explaining the National Health Stack"
-description: "This is the sample description of posts trying to test out a new way to show in blogs"
+description: "National Health Stack is a new government initiate which might end up revolutionising healthcare in India.
+These are some of the notes from my research on the health stack."

 ---